Medically reviewed by Drugs.com. Last updated on Jul 1, 2021.

 Patients with Impaired Renal Function: A trial was conducted in adult subjects with various degrees of renal impairment.
 When compared to a concurrent cohort with normal renal function, no change in mean Cmax was observed (6 subjects per cohort).
 However, mean AUC0-∞ after a single 2 mg/kg IV dose was increased by 28%, by 302%, and by 412% in subjects with creatinine clearance 50-79, 30-49, and 10-29 mL/min, respectively.

 Hemodialysis was effective in reducing systemic exposure of peramivir by 73% to 81%.

-A reduced dose of Rapivab is recommended for patients with creatinine clearance below 50 mL/min [see Dosage and Administration (2.2)].
+A reduced dose of Rapivab is recommended for adult and adolescent patients 13 years and older with creatinine clearance below 50 mL/min [see Dosage and Administration (2.2)].

 Patients with Hepatic Impairment: The pharmacokinetics of peramivir in subjects with hepatic impairment has not been studied.
 No clinically relevant alterations to peramivir pharmacokinetics are expected in patients with hepatic impairment based on the route of peramivir elimination.

 The potential for CYP mediated interactions involving Rapivab with other drugs is low, based on the known elimination pathway of Rapivab, and data from in vitro studies indicating Rapivab does not induce or inhibit cytochrome P450.

 There was no evidence of drug-drug interactions when Rapivab was administered with oral rimantadine, oseltamivir, or oral contraceptives containing ethinyl estradiol and levonorgestrel; or when peramivir IM was administered with oral probenecid.